A translated version of this page (in Estonian) is available at:

 The nervous system 'communicates' with muscle via neuromuscular (also called myoneural) junctions.
-These junctions (Figure 1) work very much like a synapse between neurons.
+These junctions (Figure 1) work very much like a synapse between neurons (neuromuscular junction video).
 In other words:

 Some muscles (skeletal muscles) will not contract unless stimulated by neurons; other muscles (smooth & cardiac) will contract without nervous stimulation but their contraction can be influenced by the nervous system.
 Thus, the nervous and muscle systems are closely interconnected.
 Let's now focus on muscle - what is its structure & how does it work.